 Vera's First Assignment: Volvo Trucks Presents an Autonomous Transport Between a Logistics Centre and Port

-GOTHENBURG, Sweden, June 13, 2019 /PRNewswire/ -- Volvo Trucks' electric, connected and autonomous vehicle Vera will form part of an integrated solution to transport goods from a logistics centre to a port terminal in Gothenburg, Sweden.
-The assignment is a result of a new collaboration between Volvo Trucks and the ferry and logistics company, DFDS
+GÖTEBORG, Sweden, June 13, 2019 /PRNewswire/ -- Volvo Trucks' electric, connected and autonomous vehicle Vera will form part of an integrated solution to transport goods from a logistics centre to a port terminal in Gothenburg, Sweden.
+The assignment is a result of a new collaboration between Volvo Trucks and the ferry and logistics company, DFDS.

-The purpose of the collaboration is to implement Vera in a real application, enabling a connected system for a continuous flow of goods, from a DFDS' logistics centre to an APM terminal in the port, for distribution across the world.
+The purpose of the collaboration is to implement Vera in a real application, enabling a connected system for a continuous flow of goods, from a DFDS' logistics centre to an APM Terminals port facility in Gothenburg, for distribution across the world.

 In 2018, Volvo Trucks presented its first electric, connected and autonomous solution, designed for repetitive assignments in logistics centres, factories and ports.
 Vera is suited for short distances, transporting large volumes of goods with high precision.